MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab7_Ex1_validation.md

 In this task, you'll verify that published sensitivity labels are available to users and can be applied directly from Microsoft Word.

-1. You should still be logged into Client 1 VM (SC-401-CL1) as the **SC-401-CL1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman** `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. You should still be logged into Client 1 VM (SC-401-CL1) as the **SC-401-CL1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman** `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
 Joni's password was set in a previous exercise.

-1. In Microsoft Edge, navigate to `https://word.office.com` and sign in to the Microsoft Office **Joni Sherman** `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. In Microsoft Edge, navigate to `https://word.office.com` and sign in to the Microsoft Office **Joni Sherman** `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
 Joni's password was set in a previous exercise.

 1. Select **Blank document**.